Best Wood For CNC Routing: Ultimate Guide

 Cedar

 Many CNCers favor cedar due to its distinct reddish hue and complex woody aroma.
-One of its main benefits is its fantastic weather resistance, which is why it’s often used for outdoor furniture such as benches, as well as for gates and fences.
+Its fantastic weather resistance means it’s often used for outdoor furniture such as benches, as well as for gates and fences.

 Cypress

-Cypress is another softwood that’s widely used in furniture due to it being decay resistant, although it’s slightly weaker than cedar.
-However, cypress is generally less expensive, but this can vary depending on the woods’ age and knotting.
+Cypress is widely used in furniture as it’s decay resistant — although it’s slightly weaker than cedar.
+Cypress is generally less expensive than cedar however, but this depends on the woods’ age and knotting.

 Like cedar, cypress contains knots, so you must take care especially when working on large pieces.
 However, as it’s slightly softer than cedar, it’s also easier to carve.